crypto-liquidity-providers/lpm/README.md

 ## Deployment

-While `nonodo` or `sunodo` is running on the background, you may deploy the contracts.
+With `sunodo` (or `nonodo`) running on the background, you may deploy the contracts.

 ```sh
 make deploy
 ```

+> [!NOTE]
+> If you run `git status` and some file under the `./deployments` directory has changed,
+> you might want to re-run your back-end to make sure deployment addresses are synchronized.